fiskaltrust/rollout-doc/buy-resell/shop.md

 ## Buying Products or Entitlements

 In this example we will go through the process of buying a product using entitlements.
 The process to buy a product directly is similar.
-You just buy a product directly as a PosOperator instead of buying an entitlement and you will assign it to an outlet directly and do not have to transfer it.
+You just choose an outlet and buy a product directly as a PosOperator and do not have to transfer it.

 :::info sandbox